-In addition to formal fact-finding hearings, CJB members participate in meetings with reported students with SJA staff, conduct follow-up meetings with referred students both to resolve cases and sign contracts, and also to discuss the community service or other educational tasks that may have been assigned as part of the disciplinary agreement.
+In addition to formal fact-finding hearings, CJB members participate in meetings with reported students with OSSJA staff, conduct follow-up meetings with referred students both to resolve cases and sign contracts, and also to discuss the community service or other educational tasks that may have been assigned as part of the disciplinary agreement.
 CJB involvement in these other portions of the disciplinary process is designed to help students who violate the rules learn from their mistakes, and develop decision-making skills to make responsible, ethical choices.

 CJB Outreach Projects

 Student members of the CJB promote academic integrity through educational outreach programs.
 The CJB outreach program includes designing and distributing educational materials; talking to student, faculty, and advisory groups about preventing academic dishonesty and promoting social responsibility; and producing special programs to highlight the importance of ethics and integrity, such as the CJB's annual "Chill Day."

 History of the Campus Judicial Board